tumtumtum/StreamingKit/README.md

 * Easy to extend DataSource to support adaptive buffering, encryption, etc.
 * Optimised for low CPU/battery usage.
 * Optimised for linear data sources.
 Random access sources are required only for seeking.
-* Comes with example iOS and Mac OSX apps*
+* Example apps iOS and Mac OSX provided.
 * StreamingKit 0.2.0 uses the AudioUnit API rather than the slower AudioQueues API which allows real-time interception of the raw PCM data for features such as level metering, EQ, etc.

 ## Installation